Do I qualify for an educator license in Nevada?

 Praxis testing provisions-Many of the Praxis testing provisions may be removed electronically, but to insure provision removal, supply an official score reports and a completed Change Form to the Office of Educator Licensure.

-Coursework provisions not listed above - Submit an official college or university transcript and completed Change Form to remove an existing coursework provision prior to the expiration date of the provision. (see the Applications/Forms page)
+Coursework provisions - Submit an official college or university transcript and completed Change Form to remove an existing coursework provision prior to the expiration date of the provision. (see the Applications/Forms page)

 Do I qualify for a retired Nevada educator license?